qmk/qmk_firmware/keyboards/jj4x4/README.md

 ```

 If you prefer (or are having issues with a `program` flash), you can just build it (`make jj40:<keymap-name>` and flash the firmware (`.hex` file) directly with
-`bootloadHID` if you boot the board while holding down `8` (row 2 column 2 when usb plug is at the top) to keep it
+`bootloadHID` if you boot the board while holding down `8` (second from top, second from left, with usb plug is at the top) to keep it
 in the bootloader:

 ```